RogyMD/TCAminesweeper/README.md

 ## About

-Minesweeper is an iOS application built entirely in Swift.
+Minesweeper is an iOS & Mac Catalyst application built entirely in Swift.
 The logic is build in the [Composable Architecture](https://github.com/pointfreeco/swift-composable-architecture) and the UI is built in SwiftUI.

 The project shows following use cases: